zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 ## Learning Goals

-- Create nested routes using `children` and `Outlet`
+- Create nested routes using `children` and `Outlet`.
-- DRY up code with nested routing
+- DRY up code with nested routing.
-- Pass data to nested route components using `useOutletContext`
+- Pass data to nested route components using `useOutletContext`.

 ## Introduction